HannahR1/Specialized-Metabolites-in-Mimulus-Guttatus-/README.md

 Name: expressedAnnot.txt
 Description: contains the IDs of the Mimulus UGT annotations that are associated with expressed genes.
 Notes: (from heatmap)

+Name: expressedAnnotuniq.txt
+Description: contains the IDs of the Mimulus UGT annotations that are associated with expressed genes that are unique.

 parsePrimary.py - NOTE:change input and output:
 Infile2 = MimUGTExpFastaIDuniq.txt